eliseuegewarth/Seven-Keys/Stylesheet.md

 ```
 ### 5.5 Control Structures (if, switch)

 The stunderd to be following is without spaces between the control structute and the parentheses of condition, and between the operations of condition.
+It's better using command operations as 'and', 'or', 'not', natives of c++.

 Bad code:
 ```c++